akram-md/ABC-Technologies/README.md

 2. 2 to create a docker image 2.
 In the docker image add code to move the war file to tomcat server and build the image

 Steps:
-Deployment  Deploy in a server (virtual machine, ec2 instance)
+Deployment-> Deploy in a server (virtual machine, ec2 instance)

 Optional:
 Terraform to create an ec2 instance on AWS